 At first, he thought she wouldn't answer.
-Then, after a quick peek at Rose, she said blandly, "You think they prefer the stairs?"
+Then, after a quick peek at Rose, Hermione said blandly, "You think they prefer the stairs?"

-The double entendre threatened to ruin his appetite.
+The double entendre made him grimace.
 "I don't give a rat's arse what they prefer."
-Ron darted a look to make sure Rose was still searching for zits or whatever and said, "I only care about you."
+Ron darted a look to make sure Rose was still searching for hairs to smooth down or whatever and said, "I only care about you."

 "I adore our stairs."
 Hermione's eyes conveyed her true meaning.
 She loved him and adored what they did on the stairs when their children were at school and they had the house to themselves.
 Most of the time they kissed their way up the steps to their bedroom, sometimes slowly, sometimes racing with pauses to snog.
 Other times, they didn't make it all the way upstairs.